All Episodes

 People are not that dumb.

-Okay, you you have a number of elements that people believe.
+Okay, you have a number of elements that people believe.

-We have a very activist administration in terms of growing government, um, very statist-oriented administration, a government that wants to control as much as possible.
+We have a very activist administration in terms of growing government, a very statist-oriented administration, a government that wants to control as much as possible.

-So, in in this what people are saying in context, in lieu of all these efforts to control guns failing, then what the regime is doing is buying up all the ammo so that the guns that you do have are useless.
+So, this is what people are saying in context, in lieu of all these efforts to control guns failing, then what the regime is doing is buying up all the ammo so that the guns that you do have are useless.

 Which, of course, then kind of cuts against their theory that guns kill people.

-Because if you can't get any ammo for your gun, your gun is by definition of the regime.
+Because if you can't get any ammo for your gun, your gun is by definition of the regime useless.

 And further in context, after buying up all of the ammo or a lot of it, now they want to fly drones over the country where you can't fire back at the drone.